-This Inquiry is led by a Chair, four commissioners, a Counsel Assist and an Executive Director.
+This Inquiry is led by a Chair, three commissioners, a Counsel Assist and an Executive Director.

 Coral was first a teacher and then a lawyer in Auckland.
 As a District Court judge in West Auckland she introduced a first fast track system for family violence cases which included advocates for family abuse victims.
 She established WAVES, a trust to coordinate West Auckland services for victims and perpetrators of family violence.
 She also incorporated a marae-based programme of Restorative Justice into the Waitakere Court sentencing processes.